The Mindbody approach

 For others, the work they do may take significantly longer, depending on their experience of trauma and chronic stress.

-The good news is that research based on patient outcomes suggests there is no correlation between the length of time spent in chronic pain, and the time it takes for it to reduce or disappear.
+The good news is that research based on patient outcomes suggests there is no correlation between the length of time spent in persistent pain, and the time it takes for it to reduce or disappear.

 Our brain receives signals from the body through our nervous system when it senses a stimulus.